-As opposed to centralized cloud storage that requires transferring and storing duplicated files over the internet to a central data center located miles away, the decentralized hybrid-IT architecture of FileFlex addresses the inefficiency issues of uploading, downloading and syncing subsets of data to the limited storage capacity of cloud servers.
+As opposed to centralized cloud storage that requires transferring and storing duplicated files over the internet to a central data center located miles away, the decentralized hybrid-IT architecture of FileFlex addresses the inefficiency issues of uploading, downloading, and syncing subsets of data to the limited storage capacity of cloud servers.
 With FileFlex the central server acts like a switchboard to facilitate a hybrid point-to-point connection and as a policeman to enforce policies.
-It does not storage any data.
-Instead, data stays in source locations which all now have cloud functionality of remote access, sharing, streaming, remote editing and file management.
-Privacy and confidentiality can be protected by keeping data in source locations, on-premises, behind the corporate firewall, on corporate storage assets, in specific geographic regions and access controlled.
-Also, with this technology users can access all storage not just a subset that is duplicated to a central server.
+It does not store any data.
+Instead, data stays in source locations which all now have cloud functionality of remote access, sharing, streaming, remote editing, and file management.
+Privacy and confidentiality can be protected by keeping data in source locations, on-premises, behind the corporate firewall, on corporate storage assets, in specific geographic regions, and access controlled.
+Also, with this technology users can access all storage, not just a subset that is duplicated to a central server.
 And because it leverages the existing storage and servers the organization already owns, organizations do not have to build a private cloud or subscribe to an expensive EFSS service making it is the lowest cost model.

 How much lost productivity is regained?
 The answer will shock you.